59th Annual Missouri Whitewater Championships (MWC)

 Volunteers

-Volunteers: If in doubt, see the Volunteer Coordinator on Saturday morning for volunteer needs.
-Thanks!
+Volunteers: If in doubt, see the Volunteer Coordinator on Saturday morning for more information.

-Work Assignments: Paddler work assignments are required each day the paddler races.
-Racer is responsible for getting & fulfilling work assignments.
-Worker substitution is allowed (family member, etc.)!
+Work Assignments: Racer work assignments are required each day the paddler races.
+Each racer is responsible for getting & fulfilling work assignments.
+Worker substitution is allowed (family member, etc)!
 Not working may result in disqualification!

 Among the volunteer jobs to be filled are:

-- Sales Table: Selling shirts, raffle tickets, banquet tickets.
-Must be MWA member in good standing & over 18 years old.
+• Sales Table: Selling shirts, raffle tickets, banquet tickets.
+Must be an MWA member in good standing & over 18 years old.

 The following require pre-event training.
 We’re happy to train!